Brand development that increases sales velocity, guaranteed.

 Consumer Demand Forecasting

-Another major challenge that most new and established businesses face within the FMCG sector is the forecasting of consumer demands.
+Another major challenge that most new and established businesses face within the FMCG sector is forecasting consumer demand.

 Although modern techniques like artificial intelligence and machine learning can assist in making somewhat accurate predictions, traditional methods are ineffective.

-It is because multiple variables are involved, such as changing consumer preferences with time.
+It is because multiple variables are involved, such as changing consumer preferences over time.
 For example, a sudden trend in a particular product category can result in a surge in demand.
-Not only this, but consumer demand forecasting can also help optimize your FMCG pricing strategy.
+Furthermore, consumer demand forecasting can also help optimize your FMCG pricing strategy.

 Technological Advancements